 Talk to your unit’s human resources contact about how to hire a short-term Tech Temp.
-The Office of Human Resources (OHR) website outlines all of the steps needed to hire someone on a temporary basis.
+The Georgia Tech Human Resources (GTHR) website outlines all of the steps needed to hire someone on a temporary basis.
 The process for hiring a student as a Tech Temp is the same as hiring other temporary employees when it comes to approval, paperwork, resume, and background investigation.

 If a graduate student is converted to a Tech Temp for one semester, are there ACA implications?